Green, Warriors beat Blazers for 3-0 lead in West finals

 Durant, the two-time NBA Finals MVP who was averaging more than 34 points during the playoffs, remains out with a sore right calf and his return is uncertain.

 “When Kevin is not on the floor, I know I have to be more aggressive.
-So whether that’s attacking the basket, putting more pressure on the defense, I understand that,” Green said.
+So whether that’s attacking the basket, putting more pressure on the defense, I understand that,” said Green, who has had a triple double in each of the rounds during the playoffs — all on the road.

 CJ McCollum had 23 points for the Trail Blazers, who led by 18 during the second quarter.
 Damian Lillard added 19 points, but Portland was hurt at the line, making just 20 of 33 attempts.